Zero Hour, Chapter 19: Sub Rosa

 "You owe me for this one, Forehead!" she said as she cut through another Root shinobi's kenjutsu and severed his ACL, grounding him.

 "Can't we consider this a favor?"
 Sakura changed the chakra output in her right hand to medical chakra and scraped at an enemy kunoichi's chest.
-The medical chakra cut through muscle and blood vessels, sending her into cardiac arrest.
+The medical chakra cut through muscle and tendons, paralyzing her movements and sending her crumpling to the floor.

-Another kunoichi managed to get too close to Ino and slice her shoulder.
+Another kunoichi managed to get too close to Ino and stab her shoulder.
 Sakura whirled in midair to deliver a sickening punch to the enemy's solar plexus.

 "You okay?"
 Sakura asked.